pietrobolcato/azure-minimal-custom-deployment/README.md

 Once these commands are succesfully executed, we can test our cloud deployment:

 `az ml online-endpoint invoke --name mnist-endpoint-865021 --request-file cloud/mnist-model-1/sample-request.json`

+# More

+If you have any questions or doubts, feel free to open an issue.
+I will be happy to help!